 While orthopedic experts haven’t determined the exact cause of osteoporosis, certain factors, such as age, gender, personal habits, and some diseases and conditions can play a role in its development.

 The risk of osteoporosis is greater in people who:

-Our primary care physicians and orthopedic specialists rely on bone density tests—also called bone density scans or DEXA—to diagnose osteoporosis.
+Our primary care physicians and orthopedic specialists rely on bone density tests—also called bone density test or DEXA scan—to diagnose osteoporosis.
 This testing uses specialized X-rays to measure calcium and mineral levels within your bones.

 While there isn’t a cure for osteoporosis, certain treatments and lifestyle adjustments can minimize bone loss and reduce the risk of complications.
 Riverview Health orthopedic specialists will likely recommend increasing your calcium and vitamin D intake, adding low-impact and weight-bearing exercises to your workout routine, taking prescribed medications, quitting smoking and limiting how much alcohol you consume.

 For more serious cases of osteoporosis, our expert at Riverview Interventional Pain Center can perform kyphoplasty, a minimally invasive surgical technique that helps stabilize fractures by inserting bone cement into your vertebrae.

 Strengthen your bones and get back to the activities you love by coming to Riverview Health to treat your osteoporosis.
 Request an appointment with our orthopedic team today by calling 317.565.0505 or by completing an appointment request form.

 Riverview Health offers a wide range of treatments and solutions for people suffering from osteoporosis in Noblesville, Carmel, Cicero, Fishers, Sheridan and Westfield, IN.